S. Narasinga Rao: Career

-Rao has authored and co-authored several papers published in Acta Crystallographica, Biophysica Biochemica Acta, Journal of Biology and many other scientific journals.
+Rao has authored and co-authored several papers published in Acta Crystallographica, Biophysica Biochemica Acta, Journal of Biology and other scientific journals.
 He is a co-author in a book – Laboratory Physics- published by Prentice Hall.
 His research interest is the three-dimensional crystal and molecular structure of small and large biological molecules and its relation to the biological activity.
-He has also published articles on "Physics of the temple" and other articles in religious magazines as Suguna Digest and published a monograph on " Is God Perfect and if so, why this imperfect world ? " along with Sri Vishwa Vijata Theertha Swamiji, the ex-junior Swamiji of Pejawar Mutt, Udupi.
+He has also published articles on "Physics of the temple" and other articles in religious magazines as Suguna Digest and published a monograph on "Is God Perfect and if so, why this imperfect world?" along with Sri Vishwa Vijata Theertha Swamiji, the ex-junior Swamiji of Pejawar Mutt, Udupi.

 Rao initiated programs on Sanskrit, Hindu philosophy and Hindu humanities at the University of Central Oklahoma.
-He started the Oklahoma Research Day in 1999 by bringing together all Regional Unioversities and Colleges in the State of Oklahoma and organized the research day for 10 years at the University of Central Oklahoma.
-He is known as " Grandfather of Undergraduate Research in Oklahoma " and was recognized through an official proclamation for his initiative by Oklahoma State Regents for Higher Education at a Special Meeting called for that purpose in February 2006.As a service to community he raised funds for the renovation of the civic centre little theatre in Oklahoma City.
-He was founder president of the East West Art Forum and the India Association of Oklahoma, and an executive committee member of the India Cultural Foundation in Oklahoma city as well as member of the Inter-Faith Alliance of Oklahoma.
+He started the Oklahoma Research Day in 1999 by bringing together all regional universities and colleges in the state of Oklahoma and organized the research day for 10 years at the University of Central Oklahoma.

+He was founding president of the East West Art Forum and the India Association of Oklahoma, and an executive committee member of the India Cultural Foundation in Oklahoma city as well as member of the Inter-Faith Alliance of Oklahoma.